 Single-member limited liability company and ZUS (Social Insurance Institution)

-A single-member limited liability company – limitations and distinctive features
+A single-shareholder limited liability company – limitations and distinctive features

 You should note that the following list is not exhaustive.
 Yet, it covers issues that are most often discussed from a practical point of view:

-- Full control over the single-member LLC by its sole shareholder.
+- Full control over the single-shareholder LLC by its sole shareholder.
 At the same time, the shareholder is not responsible for the company’s obligations with his own assets.

 - Formalized form of submitting declarations of will in the company, making legal transactions and extended reporting obligations on the company’s activities.